tcNickolas/quantum-programming-in-depth/README.md

 ### Qiskit

-I used Python 3.12, Qiskit 1.3.1, and qiskit-aer 0.15.1 to develop the Qiskit code for this book.
+Originally I used Python 3.12, Qiskit 1.3.1, and qiskit-aer 0.15.1 to develop the Qiskit code for this book.
 Once you have a Python environment set up, you can install these packages using pip:

     pip install qiskit==1.3.1 qiskit-aer==0.15.1

+The latest versions of packages used to test the code is **Qiskit 2.1.2** and **qiskit-aer 0.17.1**.

 ### Q#

-I used Python 3.12 and Q# 1.11.1 to develop the Qiskit code for this book.
+Originally I used Python 3.12 and Q# 1.11.1 to develop the Q# code for this book.
-Once you have a Python environment set up, you can install these packages using pip:
+Once you have a Python environment set up, you can install this package using pip:

     pip install qsharp==1.11.1

+The latest version of the package used to test the code is **Q# 1.20.0**.

-Additionally, [Azure Quantum Development Kit extension](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode) for Visual Studio Code provides language support in the editor.
+Additionally, [Azure Quantum Development Kit extension](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode) for Visual Studio Code provides Q# language support in the editor.

 ### pytest